Jewellery Shopping: 5 Categories to Know

-These stores with high jewellery pieces publicly displayed and heavily guarded are usually to be found in the capitals around the world... like famous works of art.
+The stores where you can find these high jewellery pieces on public display are usually to be found in the capitals around the world... like famous works of art.

-And like art, the skill level and sometimes ground-breaking aesthetics are the determining factors to what makes a piece to be considered high jewellery.
+And like art, the skill-level and sometimes ground-breaking aesthetics are the determining factors that decide if a piece will be considered high jewellery.

 To sum it up, a fine jewellery piece is a sound and mostly steep investment for any jewellery collector.